PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 }
 ```

-## `catch_simulation` Settings
+## CatchPokemon `catch_simulation` Settings

 These settings determine how the bot will simulate the app by adding pauses to throw the ball and navigate menus.
 All times are in seconds.
+To configure these settings add them to the config in the CatchPokemon task.

 ### Default Settings
 The default settings are 'safe' settings intended to simulate human and app behaviour.